1:1 Conversations Across Differences

-If you want a second, different type of conversation and are White, liberal, an urban/suburban dweller, and are over 30, we can pair you one more time provided you fill out the sign-up form again after you complete your first conversation.
+If you want a second conversation with someone else, we will work to pair you again provided you fill out the sign-up form again after you complete your first conversation.

-We are happy to pair the following types of people for as many conversations as they wish: Reds for a Red/Blue conversation; Rural/Small-town dwellers for a Rural/Urban conversation; 18-30 year olds for a Conversation Across Generations; and non-White people for a Conversation about Race, Ethnicity and Culture.
+We especially encourage the following types of people to sign up for multiple conversations: Reds for a Red/Blue conversation; Rural/Small-town dwellers for a Rural/Urban conversation; 18-30 year olds for a Conversation Across Generations; and non-White people for a Conversation about Race, Ethnicity and Culture.

 Note: We do not vet participants.
 We assume that those who sign up for these conversations do so in good faith.
 In the rare instance that someone we pair you with behaves in an utterly inappropriate manner, let us know at firstname.lastname@example.org so that we do not pair them with anyone else.